 The battle bike was sadly killed on November 2016, murdered by an inattentive bin collection team who hurled a full binbag at head height across a packed Cycle Superhighway and wiped me out during a morning rush hour commute.
 I hit the deck pretty hard and suffered three broken ribs and a dislocated finger, the bike came off worse than I did with bent suspension forks, a buckled rear wheel, snapped brake lever, snapped crank arm and a bent handlebar.
 The company involved have to their credit admitted full responsibility for the incident and provided compensation for the damage to the bike and covered my public transport travel costs while I was recovering.

 This has left me without my much loved Stealth 250 for a while but I’ve been keeping my spirits up by commuting on the FatBike since then.
 A closer look at the damage to the 250 has been fairly encouraging.
 The frame is fine, the front drive wheel is fine, and the electronics are all in perfect working order.
 So… expect another rebuild of the Stealth 250 soon !
-Cyclotricity have been very helpful too and have even hooked me up with a Stealth 1000watt to play with while my 250 is in intensive care, click here if you’d like to see my review of the Cyclotricity Stealth 1000 Watt.
+Cyclotricity have been very helpful too and have even hooked me up with a Stealth 1000watt to play with while my 250 is in intensive care, so expect a review of the Cyclotricity Stealth 1000 Watt soon as well.

 While I hope that this review was pretty exhaustive, there may be things I have missed, please feel free to ask any questions using the comments section below, I aim to respond to every message